 Callejas's design practice and research is positioned at the intersection of architecture, landscape and urbanism, and is oriented toward the generation of new forms of engagement with the public realm by reframing the traditionally limited disciplinary tools of architecture to make meaningful political and spatial impacts at territorial scales.

-Since starting to practice as architect Callejas has been focused in the potentials of landscape as a medium for design in contexts where it is not yet stablished as a field.
+Since starting to practice as architect Callejas has been focused in the potentials of landscape as a medium for design in tropical contexts where it is not yet stablished as a field.